 3. Connect Your Roof to Your Walls

 Having your roof fly away during a tornado is possibly the worst type of damage you can endure.
 Connecting your roof to your walls is a very important step when making your roof tornado resistant.
 Having that connection can seriously limit the amount of damage your experiences and the chances of your roof flying off decrease as well.

 Let’s talk aerodynamics.
 When your roof only has the usual two slopes, high winds can easily rip your roof right off your home.
-Homes with multiple slopes on their roof break up high winds and decrease the amount of damage that can occur.
+Homes with multiple slopes on their roof break up high winds and decrease the amount of storm damage that can occur, as well as the likelihood of roof leaks.
 Fortunately, there are many different types of multiple-slope roofing designs for you to choose from.